repository-preservation/lcmap-tap/README.md

 requests

-lcmap-merlin == 2.2.0
+lcmap-merlin
 #

 The tool also currently requires:

-* All available ARD observations stored in tarballs, *see* [EarthExplorer](https://earthexplorer.usgs.gov/).
-  *  A Python script that uses [EarthExplorer API](https://earthexplorer.usgs.gov/inventory/documentation) (requires account log in) for downloading ARD is [here](https://github.com/danzelenak-usgs/Landsat-ARD-Tools/blob/master/download_ard_edit.py).
 * JSON files produced by [PyCCD](https://github.com/USGS-EROS/lcmap-pyccd).
+* A configuration .YAML file containing the URL which will be used to request ARD observations.
+These are used for both plotting and displaying the ARD imagery.

 ##### Note: